iCliniq Logo

 What Is Paranoid Schizophrenia?

-Paranoid schizophrenia is a mental disorder that predominantly comprises positive symptoms of schizophrenia-like hallucinations and delusion.
-It is the most common subtype of schizophrenia, the most common age of occurrence is between 18 to 30 years, and rare occurrence is spotted after the age of 45 or before 16 years of age, with higher male preference when compared to females.
+Paranoid schizophrenia is a mental disorder that predominantly comprises positive symptoms of schizophrenia, hallucinations, and delusion.
+It is the most common subtype of schizophrenia; the most common age of occurrence is between 18 to 30 years, and rare occurrence is spotted after the age of 45 or before 16 years of age, with higher male preference when compared to females.
 Individuals with paranoid schizophrenia, when affected by schizophrenia, worsen the situation as these people face difficulties differentiating between reality and their imaginations.
-Paranoid can be considered the early stage of schizophrenia; therefore, every individual with schizophrenia would present with the symptoms of paranoia, but it is not true; the other way is different.
+Paranoid can be considered the early stage of schizophrenia; therefore, every individual with schizophrenia would present with the symptoms of paranoia, but this is not true; the other way is different.

 What is the Difference Between Paranoid Schizophrenia and Schizophrenia?

 Paranoid is a subtype of schizophrenia with predominant symptoms like hallucinations and delusions.
-Paranoid does not present with other signs of schizophrenia-like disorganized speech, catatonic behavior, or lack of emotion.
+Paranoid does not present with other signs of schizophrenia, disorganized speech, catatonic behavior, or lack of emotion.

 How Is Paranoid Schizophrenia Presented?

 • Hallucinations are when someone sees, hears, smells, tastes, or feels things that do not exist outside their mind.
-For example, the most common hallucination is hearing voices.
+The most common hallucination is hearing voices.

 • A delusion is held with complete conviction.
 It may affect the way the person behaves.